88lexd/website-astro/infra/charts/metal-lb/README.md

 ```

 ## Argo Managed
-Thanks to Argo CD being able to continue using Helm, we can first install this manually and allow continuos GitOps via Argo.
+Thanks to Argo CD, this is first install this manually and is continuosly managed by GitOps via Argo.

 See `argo-cd-apps` directory for more info.

+## Delete Helm Secret
+Argo does not do a Helm release deployment.
+It performs `helm template` and manages the manifests directly.

+Once confirm Argo sync is working, delete the Helm secret that controls the Helm release and prevent accidental management using Helm directly from local.

 ## Validation
 Check the resources provisioned.